JoseMonroyVillalobos/MX-Master-2s-Logiops-Config-file/README.md

 # MX-Master-2s-Logiops-Config-file
-This repository contains a customized configuration file for the MX Master 2S mouse using Logiops on Ubuntu
+This repository contains a customized configuration file for the MX Master 2S mouse using Logiops on Ubuntu.
+The configuration is tailored for enhanced productivity, with specific gestures mapped to actions like application switching, window snapping, volume control, and text editing shortcuts (e.g., Undo, Redo, Cut, and Paste).
+This setup optimizes the MX Master 2S to provide efficient and intuitive control across various tasks.
+Feel free to explore, modify, and contribute to improve usability and add additional gestures!